“Salesforce is powerful, but we’re not getting value out of it.”

 AppExchange tools for common needs (e-signature, billing, CTI)

-Salesforce consulting and implementation best-practice guides explicitly recommend leveraging standard capabilities before building custom solutions.
+Salesforce consulting and implementation best-practice guides recommend using standard features first before creating custom solutions.

 Trying to “do everything” in phase one is the fastest path to missed deadlines and blown budgets.